 First published in 2007, this epic poem retells the historical account of the martyrdom of Husayn ibn Ali at the Battle of Karbala.
 Blending history, poetry, art, and current events, this “allegory of social justice” returns with a fresh and urgent “translation” as the war between tyranny and justice rages on.

-to the Tenth Anniversary Revised Edition
+to the Tenth Anniversary Revised Edition (coming soon)

 I mourn myself before my father’s grave.